WU-Dingxiang/KaraCredit/README.md

-# KaraBay - A Online Shopping Website by Java
+# karacredit - A Online Shopping Website by Java
-The KaraBay online website makes it easier to enjoy your shopping time.
+The karacredit online website makes it easier to enjoy your shopping time.